celestia-island/aoba/README.md

 ## Quick start

 1. Install the Rust toolchain
-2. Build binaries: `cargo build --bins`
+2. Install the tool: `cargo install aoba`
-3. Run the tool: `cargo run` or execute the produced binary
+3. Run the tool: execute the installed `aoba` binary (or use your package manager's path)

 Notes:

+- Detailed documentation is still being written.
-- Examples and extended documentation live in the `examples/` and `docs/` directories.
+  - Examples and some reference material live in the `examples/` and `docs/` directories but are not yet comprehensive.
   - If you want to run automated tests or CI workflows, check `./scripts/` and the example test folders for guidance.

 ## Contribution